Omar Janneh

-Omar Janneh Susso (born 23 August 2006) is a Spanish footballer who plays as a striker for Atlético Madrid B.
+Omar Janneh Susso (born 23 August 2006) is a Spanish professional footballer who plays as a forward for Swiss Super League club Lausanne-Sport.

 Career

-As a youth player, Janneh joined the youth academy of Spanish La Liga side Atlético Madrid.
+As a youth player, Janneh joined the academy of La Liga side Atlético Madrid.
 He was regarded as one of the club's most important players.

+On 10 January 2026, Janneh joined Swiss Super League club Lausanne-Sport on a contract until 30 June 2030, for a reported fee of €2 million.

 Style of play

 Janneh mainly operates as a striker.
 He has been described as a "powerful, ambidextrous forward, with a great stride and who continually attacks spaces".

 Personal life

 Janneh is a native of Lleida, Spain.
 He is of Gambian descent.